I Know What You Did Last Summer (2025 film): Plot

-When Tyler shows Ava the location where Ben murdered sisters Elsa and Helen Shivers in 1997, the Fisherman ambushes them and kills Tyler.
-The group seeks help from survivor Julie James, who assumes that the Fisherman has a personal connection to Sam.
+Ava meets with Tyler, who leads her to the exact spot where Ben Willis murdered sisters Elsa and Helen Shivers in 1997.
+Their investigation is cut short when the Fisherman ambushes them, brutally killing Tyler but not before Ava manages to wound the attacker.
+Realizing they are dealing with the same killer from all those years ago, the group turns to survivor Julie James for help.
+After hearing their story, Julie suspects that the Fisherman's latest rampage is driven by a personal connection to Sam.

 At a town hall meeting, Julie's ex-husband and Stevie's boss Ray Bronson accuses Grant of covering up the 1997 killings to boost the town's appeal.
-Ava, Milo, and Stevie learn that Sam's car belonged to town pastor Judah Gillespie.
+Ava, Milo, and Stevie learn that Sam's truck belonged to town pastor Judah Gillespie.
 The Fisherman attacks Danica, but Teddy saves her.
 Milo is strangled by the Fisherman, who takes his corpse.
 Ava and Danica learn that Judah knew Sam, and report him to the police but are locked in an interrogation room for harassment instead.
 The Fisherman murders Teddy and Grant.

-Ray urges the women to escape Southport on Teddy's yacht.
+Ray urges the women to escape Southport on Teddy's yacht which the girls do after discovering Milo's body in his abandoned car.
 Meanwhile, police officers find Judah dead in his church, along with a photo of Sam and Stevie, revealing Stevie to be the Fisherman.
 On the yacht, Stevie ambushes Ava and Danica, explaining that she and Sam became friends in rehab and fell in love before his death, for which she now seeks revenge.
 Stevie stabs Danica and throws her overboard, but Ray shoots her off the boat.

 At his bar, Ray tends to Ava, who notices he has an injury in the same spot she wounded the Fisherman, and realizes he is Stevie's accomplice.
 Julie learns this and rushes to the bar, where Ray attacks them.
 Ray reveals he followed Ben's footsteps and took Stevie as his partner not only to help her but to seek revenge on Southport for trying to cover up his life's ruin over the 1997 killings.
 Before Ray can kill Julie, Ava fatally shoots him with a speargun.
-Danica survives and reunites with Ava.
-The two women learn that Stevie is still alive.
-Julie receives a note reading "it isn't over", and visits fellow survivor and her old roommate Karla Wilson to ask for her help.
+Danica survives, and after reuniting with Ava, she reveals to her that Stevie is still alive.
+Julie receives a note reading "it isn't over" and visits fellow survivor and her old roommate Karla Wilson to ask for her help.

 Cast

-Madelyn Cline and Chase Sui Wonders play Danica and Ava respectively.
+Madelyn Cline (left) and Chase Sui Wonders play Danica and Ava, respectively.

 Additionally, Sarah Michelle Gellar and Brandy Norwood reprise their roles as Helen Shivers, a victim of the 1997 Southport massacre, and Karla Wilson, a survivor of the 1998 Tower Bay massacre, respectively.
 Isaiah Mustafa makes an uncredited appearance as Andrew, Karla's partner.